Food In Zimbabwe

 It is known as kapenta, a fish of Lake Tanganyika, although it is also frequently found in the Zambezi River, which extends its waters between Zambia and Zimbabwe.
 It is a very small fish which is eaten as a snack while walking through the streets of the city.
 It can also be included in sauces and served with rice and sadza.

 This recipe of Zimbabwe's cuisine is also known as "highland stew" or "highfields stew".The idea of this dish was born in one of the high districts of Zimbabwe, hence its name.
 It is a very popular and homemade dish which consists of a tasty stew of meat and green leaves.

 Traditional chicken stew

 Another traditional stew of Zimbabwe's cuisine.
-It is characterised by its enormous variety of flavours, since it is prepared with a lot of different spices.
-The chicken is cooked in a rich tomato sauce and thus acquires all its flavours.
-It is almost always accompanied with rice.
+It is characterized by its enormous variety of flavors, since it is prepared with a lot of different spices.
+The chicken is cooked in a rich tomato sauce and thus acquires all its flavors.
+It is almost always accompanied by rice.

 Muboora is a soup which is cooked with meat and pumpkin leaves and is a delicious first course to eat in Zimbabwe.
 The meat and vegetables are prepared as a curry made with fresh cream or peanut butter.
 It is accompanied with Sadza.